-Publications Counter is situated in Room No. 26-A at the ground floor of Parliament House.
+- (i) Publications Counter is situated in Room No. 26-A at the Ground Floor of Parliament House.
 From this Counter, which works under the supervision of Legislative Section, Policy documents/publications received from the Government, reports of Parliamentary Committees presented to or laid on the Table of the House during the Session, etc. are distributed to Members on demand.
-The routine documents distributed from the publications counter are the Railway Budget, Budget (General), Economics Survey, Public Enterprises Survey, Outcome Budget of Ministries, Demand for Grants of Ministries, Annual Reports of Ministries, CAG reports, etc. The Annual reports, outcome Budget and Demands for Grants are distributed after making their sets.
-Members come personally at the counter or send their authorised representatives to receive the desired papers.
+Members may personally visit the counter or send their authorised representatives to receive the desired papers. - (ii) All the Parliamentary Papers are electronically transmitted to Members Portal accounts.
+The Report of C&AG, sets of Union Budget, Annual Reports of Ministries are also transmitted electronically to Members Portal.

-2.17 SECURITY ARRANGEMENTS IN PARLIAMENT COMPLEX
+2.17 SECURITY ARRANGEMENTS IN PARLIAMENT HOUSE COMPLEX